 Illinois - Alison Krauss

 Illinois has produced some great country musicians.
 Country and bluegrass fiddler Alison Krauss has won 27 Grammy Awards in the course of her career.
-She first came to nationwide prominence in the early 1990s with hits like her cover of Keith Whitley's "When You Say Nothing at All."
+She first came to national prominence in the early 1990s with hits like her cover of Keith Whitley's "When You Say Nothing at All."

 Honorable mentions: Brett Eldredge, Gretchen Willson, and David Lee Murphy